-Aging at Home: Reverse Mortgage Benefits for Aging Seniors
+Aging at Home: Benefits of a Reverse Mortgage for Seniors

-According to American Association of Retired Persons (AARP) research, nearly 90 percent of seniors want to age at home.
+According to the American Association of Retired Persons (AARP) research, nearly 90% of seniors want to age at home.
 Some will stay put in their memory-filled home, while others will downsize.
 Options are plenty.
 But, it’s important to understand what’s feasible.
 Will your retirement investments last?
 What backup options do you have?
 Your home should be near the top of your list.

 Let’s say you’re 62, married, living with your spouse in Colorado.
 Maybe you owe $15,000 on a home worth $160,000, the average according to data provided by the Federal Reserve.
 You plan to live in your home till you die.
 Knowing the odds, you sign up for a long-term care policy paying $150 in daily benefits for up to four years if you use the maximum.
 Genworth puts your expected premium at $4,082.04 annually.
 Tapping the equity in your home could provide 32 years of payments at $3,942 annually.
 So, you can feel protected if you need long-term care.
 And you won't have to touch much (or any, if you receive Social Security) of your retirement savings.